 Develop and maintain a Facebook marketing strategy

 Having a verified presence on Facebook is a recognition of your notoriety.
 It isn’t a guarantee that you’ll stay that way.
 Remain relevant on the platform by adopting savvy Facebook marketing practices that help you connect with your audience.

 Anything that gives your brand added credibility is worth pursuing.
 Follow the steps above to get verified on Facebook—and see your business grow.

-Manage your Facebook presence by using Hootsuite to schedule posts, share video, engage with followers, and measure the impact of your efforts.
+Manage your Facebook presence alongside your other social media channels using Hootsuite.
+From a single dashboard, you can schedule posts, share video, engage your audience, and measure the impact of your efforts.
 Try it free today.